COSD-PANDA/seaboard/src/_datasets/gid-abandoned-vehicles.md

 ---
 Requests for abandoned vehicle removal made by residents via the
 <a href="https://www.sandiego.gov/get-it-done" target="_blank" rel="noopener">
-Get It Done applications and phone.</a>.
+Get It Done applications</a> and phone.